-Training will be provided which will equip staff with the knowledge and skills to provide the basic and comprehensive obstetric care at two health centres and Pirimiti community hospital respectively ensuring women who arrive at the health facilities to give birth are met by suitably skilled medical personnel.
+Training has been provided which equips staff with the knowledge and skills to provide the basic and comprehensive obstetric care at two health centres and Pirimiti community hospital respectively ensuring women who arrive at the health facilities to give birth are met by suitably skilled medical personnel.

-A Midwife Trainer will lead and supervise a group of 24 staff enabling them to become Skilled Birth Attendants (SBA).
-Referral and management procedures will be improved in and between the facilities to ensure that women receive timely and appropriate care.
+A Midwife Trainer leads and supervises a group of 24 staff enabling them to become Skilled Birth Attendants (SBA).
+Referral and management procedures have be improved in and between the facilities to ensure that women receive timely and appropriate care.

-The project has also developed a complementary training programme to increase the knowledge of government Health Surveillance Assistants (HSA), with 67 being trained in the first year of the project.
+The project has also developed a complementary training programme to increase the knowledge of government Health Surveillance Assistants (HSA).
 This enables them to advise families and communities on best practices during pregnancy and childbirth during their routine household visits and other community outreach activities.